Also known as a Majority Attack. When one or a group of miners control greater than 50% of the network's mining hashrate or computational power.

 A significant increase in mining difficulty for a proof-of-work coin.
 This term is often used in reference to Ethereum's exponentially increasing difficulty.

-Divergence occurs when the price of an asset and a certain indicator (e.g. MACD, RSI) are heading in opposite directions.
+When the price of an asset and a certain technical indicator (e.g. MACD, RSI) are heading in opposite directions.

 Do Your Own Research (DYOR)